What are surfactants?

 Surfactants in Oil & Gas and Paints & Coatings

 Oxiteno also serves other markets, such as oil & gas, by offering non-emulsifiers and flow-back aids (non-ionic surfactants) as well as corrosion inhibitors (cationic surfactants) used in drilling and fracking to increase oil recovery.
-Furthermore, alcohol ethoxylates, sulfosuccinates, and alkanolamines are widely used in the Paints and Coatings Surfactants market as emulsifying and stabilizing agents to reduce the particle size and prevent settling of polymeric particles in latex paints.
+Furthermore, alcohol ethoxylates, sulfosuccinates, and alkanolamines are widely used in the Industrial Coatings Surfactants market as emulsifying and stabilizing agents to reduce the particle size and prevent settling of polymeric particles in latex paints.
 Oxiteno’s location in the US Gulf puts us in an ideal location to rapidly study and develop innovative products for the Oil and Gas Surfactants market.
 The research and development team are working with industry leaders to create safe alternatives for these sectors, which increase yield and efficiency of the oil and gas extraction processes.

 The ability to manufacture these products to conform to the necessary regulations to ensure a safe product that has minimal impact on the environment requires a company that has the correct mindset and manufacturing capabilities to safely engineer these compounds that affect our everyday lives.
 Oxiteno recognizes that global infrastructure alone is not enough to ensure the sustainability and well-being of our planet, which is why the people of Oxiteno are committed to making safer, more environmentally-friendly products for all markets served.